forXifLess/LinkNavigator/README.md

   ```swift
   navigator.back(isAnimated: true)
   ```

+- go to the page you want.
+  - if that page is already within navigation stack, go back to that page.
+  - else if that page is not within stack, push new one.

 - go to the page you want, regardless the page is in navigation stack or not.